 \subsection{Rabbit-face test}

-Fig. \ref{rabbit_face} shows the probabilities of the lunar images to the two classes ”rabbit” and ”face.”
-Postures of the images are the same as the Moon at 8:00 PM in 500 BCE at different latitudes (Fig. \ref{posture}).
-Each image is overlayed with attention maps to the highest class, which show attracted areas.
-These attention maps were generated using the code by Chefer et al. (2021) (\url{https://github.com/hila-chefer/Transformer-MM-Explainability/blob/main/CLIP_explainability.ipynb}).
-At both thresholds, the probabilities classified into face increases with increasing latitude.
-In the case of 70 in the threshold, the lunar image is classified into rabbit at 0$^{\circ}$N in latitude.
-In the case of 90 in threshold and without blurring, two probabilities were the same.
-Thus, CLIP tended to conclude that the pattern of the lunar surface is similar to rabbit rather than face at low latitude while the surface was relatively regarded as face at high latitude.
-Considering the attention maps, at low latitudes, CLIP sees the regions related to the rabbit's face and body (Fig. \ref{picture}).
-On the other hand, CLIP tends to be attracted around its central area or periphery of the pattern at high latitudes.
-When latitude increases, the rabbit's shape lies down, making it difficult even for humans to see a rabbit.
-Thus CLIP might also classify the lunar images into face rather than rabbit.
-Several human tests also show that response to face becomes weak when face-like images are displayed inversely (Romagnano et al., 2023).
+Figure \ref{rabbit_face} shows the probabilities of the lunar images for the two classes “rabbit” and “face.”
+The postures of the images correspond to the Moon at 8:00 PM in 500 BCE at different latitudes (Fig. \ref{posture}).
+Each image is overlaid with attention maps indicating the most attended areas, generated using the code by Chefer et al. (2021) (\url{https://github.com/hila-chefer/Transformer-MM-Explainability/blob/main/CLIP_explainability.ipynb}).
+At both thresholds, the probabilities for the “face” class increase with increasing latitude.
+With a threshold of 70, the lunar image is classified as “rabbit” at 0°N latitude.
+With a threshold of 90 and without blurring, the probabilities for both classes were the same at 0°N latitude.
+Thus, CLIP tends to classify the lunar surface pattern as similar to a rabbit rather than a face at low latitudes, while the pattern is relatively regarded as a face at high latitudes.
+From the attention maps, at low latitudes, CLIP focuses on the regions associated with the rabbit’s face and body (Fig. \ref{picture}).
+In contrast, CLIP is attracted to the central area or periphery of the pattern at high latitudes.
+As latitude increases, the rabbit's shape lies down throughout the seasons (Fig. \ref{posture}), making it difficult even for humans to perceive a rabbit.
+Thus, CLIP may also classify the lunar images as a face rather than a rabbit.
+Several human tests also show that the response to a face weakens when face-like images are displayed in an inverted orientation (Romagnano et al. 2023).

-Comparing the images with and without blurring, the probabilities of rabbit increased at 0$^{\circ}$N and 25$^{\circ}$N in latitude (Fig. \ref{posture}).
-Thus, when the localized change was removed, the lunar surface pattern was more clearly regarded as a rabbit.
-On the other hand, in the case of 50$^{\circ}$N in latitude, the images were classified into face with more than 0.6 of probability regardless of blurring.
-At this posture, the global shape of the pattern may be difficult to see a rabbit.
+Comparing the images with and without blurring, the probabilities for “rabbit” increase at 0°N and 25°N latitude (Fig. \ref{posture}).
+When localized changes are reduced, the lunar surface pattern is more clearly perceived as a rabbit.
+However, at 50°N latitude, the images are consistently classified as “face” with a probability greater than 0.6, regardless of blurring.
+At this posture, the global shape of the pattern may make it difficult to perceive a rabbit.